jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 layer 3: gradient = 7.053793667949491
 ```

 There are a couple things that we need to monitor.
 Are the magnitude too hight or too small?
 If the magnitude is too high at later stage, the gradient descent is having problem to find the minima.
-For example, when we have the scaling problem with our features (year of education and monthly income), the gradient is so huge that the model learns nothing.
+For example, when we have the scaling problem with the features (year of education and monthly income), the gradient is so huge that the model learns nothing.
 ```
 iteration 0: ... dW1=1.183e+04 dW2=5.929e+06 ...
 iteration 200: ... dW1=4.458e+147 dW2=2.203e+150 ...